kimh/clojure-by-example/source/index.md

 # Sequences

+Sequences are data types that store multiple values.
+You may wonder: *What are differences from lists or vectors?
+Why Clojure has so many different collection data types?!*

+Yes, you can use lists and vectors to store multiple values.
+In fact, lists and vectors are sequences, and other collection data types such as maps or sets are also sequences.

+Sequences are data types that abstract all more concrete data types with unified functions.
+These functions are called the **Seq library** in Clojure.

-Sequences are logical lists that are not tied to a particular implementation.
-What does it mean?
-It means that you can apply the same functions to any types of collections without worrying about what types of collections that you are dealing with.
+One virtue of the sequence is that you can call the same function to collections without worrying about what types of collections that you are dealing with.

-`Sequences` **are the most important data abstraction in Clojure.**
+Let's take a look at examples of using `map` to different types of collections.

 ```clojure
 user=> (map inc [ 1 2 3 ])